Former Bradley, NBA coach Dick Versace stood by his players and by Chicago

 But basketball drove him.
 He told Maniscalco during that eighth-grade recruiting visit that he would coach in the NBA some day.

-Versace later told Chicago writer Ben Joravsky that he knew when he took the Pacers opening that it would end with him getting fired but he couldn’t let that stop him.
+Versace later told Chicago writer Ben Joravsky he knew when he took the Pacers opening that it would end with him getting fired, but he couldn’t let that stop him.

 “It was the culmination of my lifelong dream; I couldn’t turn the Pacers down,” he said.